Exunys/Trigonometry/README.md

 ## Preview
 https://user-images.githubusercontent.com/76539058/146468723-2677175c-feea-43f3-8b70-1212162acbef.mp4

-**I apologize for the bad quality, It is because of magnifying the video**
+**I apologize for the bad quality, It is because of magnifying the video.**